Connect with us

 The Irish trio of James Collins, David McGoldrick and the thirty-six-time-capped Conor Hourihane have added experience in key positions.
 Together with Curtis Davies, Richard Stearman and another summer signing, James Chester, the team has a strong core of seasoned pros familiar with the EFL.

 In the case of Collins, Derby have a striker capable of scoring goals at this level in particular.
-The former striker most notably hit 25 to fire the to promotion from League One in 2019.
+The former striker most notably hit 25 to fire the to promotion from in 2019.

 A similar goal haul for Collins this term may yet see the Irishman force his way back into the Republic of Ireland fold, a year on since his last appearance on the international stage.